cresset-template/cresset/README.md

 as the defaults if it exists.
 Therefore, all `make` commands will automatically use the `${SERVICE}` specified by `make env SERVICE=${SERVICE}` after the `.env` file is created.

+### Notes for Rootless Users

+Many companies forbid the use of Docker bacause it requires `root` permissions, compromising security.
+For users without Docker access, using `Podman Compose` is recommended.
+`Podman` is an alternative container management tool developed by RedHat with high compatibility with Docker.
+`Podman Compose` is a Python library designed to mimick the functionality of Docker Compose.

+**`Podman` and `Podman Compose` do not require `root` permissions by default.**

+Run `conda install -c conda-forge podman podman-compose` on a local Conda environment to install the latest versions.
+A desktop version of Podman is also available on the [website](https://podman-desktop.io/docs/Installation).

+To use Podman Compose, only two changes are needed.
+1. Convert all `COPY --link` instructions to `COPY` in the `Dockerfile`s.
+   Buildah, the build system behind Podman, does not support the `--link` flag as of the time of writing.
+2. Convert all `docker compose` commands in the `Makefile` recipes to `podman-compose` and remove the now redundant Docker-related variables.
+   For best results add the `--podman-build-args='--format docker --jobs 2'` flag to build-related commands.

+Note that Podman Compose in rootless mode is much slower than using Docker, even with the additional options.

 ## Project Configuration